objcio/articles/2014-08-11-snapshot-testing.md

 It makes the comparison by drawing both the view or layer and the existing snapshot into two `CGContextRefs` and doing a memory comparison of them with the C function `memcmp()`.
 This makes it extremely quick, with my tests ranging from 0.013 to 0.086 seconds per comparison of up to retina iPad and iPhone images on a MacBook Air.

 When it's set up, it will default to storing the reference images inside your project's `[Project]Tests` folder, in a subfolder called `ReferenceImages`.
 Inside this is a library of folders based on the test case classname.
 Inside the test case folders are the reference images per test.
 When a test fails, it will generate a screenshot of what it thought would be the same and another image of the visual difference between the two.
 All three images are put inside the application's tmp folder.
-Snapshots will also `NSLog` a command to the console to load the two images into the visual diffing tool, [Kaleidoscope](kaleidoscope).
+Snapshots will also `NSLog` a command to the console to load the two images into the visual diffing tool, [Kaleidoscope][kaleidoscope].

 ### Installation

-Let's not beat around the bush here: you should be using [CocoaPods](cocoapods).
+Let's not beat around the bush here: you should be using [CocoaPods][cocoapods].
 So installation is just adding `pod "FBSnapshotTestCase"` into the tests target of your Podfile.
 Running the command `pod install` will install the library.

 ### XCTest with Snapshots